AURIN/tilez/README.md

 1. Prepare the combined properties file for the _target_ system:
   `mvn compile -Ddeployment={deployment type} -Dsystem={target system},{target db server}`
 1. Copy the combined properties file from the development machine to the target system under ${AURIN_DIR}
-1. Create, if not existing, a "vts" database on CouchDB on the db server
+1. Create, if not existing, a "Tilez" database on CouchDB on the db server
 1. Create views and other functions on the db2 server `mvn compile -DinstallViews=true -Ddeployment={deployment type} -Dsystem={target system},{target db server}`
 1. Open an SSH session on the target system
-1. Install vts of the required version (see package.json) in your home directory in the server `npm install git+ssh://git@github.com/AURIN/vts.git@<version of vts>`
+1. Install Tilez of the required version (see package.json) in your home directory in the server `npm install git+ssh://git@github.com/AURIN/Tilez.git@<version of Tilez>`
 1. Stop the service:
-  `sudo service aurin-api-vts stop`
+  `sudo service aurin-api-tilez stop`
 1. Rename the old version's directory (if existing) on the target system to datastore.old
 1. Move the `vector-tile-server` directory (under node_modules) to the relevant position on the target system
 (usually `/opt`).
 1. Start the service:
-  `sudo service aurin-api-vts start`
+  `sudo service aurin-api-Tilez start`
 1. Test it:
- `curl -k -X GET "https://dev-api.aurin.org.au/vts/layers"` should return a JSON array with defined layers.
+ `curl -k -X GET "https://dev-api.aurin.org.au/tilez/layers"` should return a JSON array with defined layers.

 To test the integration between the client and the server, you may use clients